 The more traditional or common air tub style is the undermount or drop-in.
 This style is placed below an installed rim, giving it more stability while saving space.
 The drawback is that your bathroom needs to be able to accommodate both the size of the bathtub and the surrounding rim size.

 For those looking for a flexible option, this design combines a shower with a bathtub from the first two styles.
 This option gives your bathtub much more versatility in offering a shower for those looking for a quicker bathing option while still retaining all the features of a normal bathtub for those looking for a longer soak.

 What can airtubs be made from?

 Since holes need to be drilled into the material, air tubs tend to be constructed from softer materials, primarily Acrylic and Fiberglass.
-Other bathtubs of course can be used, but these would need to be constructed through custom orders as stated before, these other materials need to be drilled into to make an air tub.
-Coating is applied to ensure that water does not leak into the material itself, leading to warping or degradation down the line.
+Other bathtubs, of course, can be used, but these would need to be constructed through custom orders as stated before, these other materials need to be drilled into to make an air tub.
+The coating is applied to ensure that water does not leak into the material itself, leading to warping or degradation down the line.